A topic from the subject of Synthesis in Chemistry.

 1. In a 250 mL beaker, dissolve 0.2 g of AgNO3 in 100 mL of deionized water.

-2. Add 0.5 g of NaOH to the solution and stir until dissolved.
+2. Add 0.5 g of NaOH to the solution and stir until completely dissolved.

-4. Add the NaBH4 solution dropwise to the AgNO3 solution under constant stirring.
+4. Slowly add the NaBH4 solution dropwise to the AgNO3 solution under constant and vigorous stirring.

-Dropwise addition:* Adding the reducing agent dropwise controls the rate of reaction and prevents excessive nucleation.
+• Dropwise addition: Adding the reducing agent dropwise controls the rate of reaction and prevents excessive nucleation, leading to a more uniform nanoparticle size distribution.

 Significance:

-This experiment demonstrates a simple and widely used chemical reduction method for nanoparticle synthesis.
-It introduces basic concepts in nanoparticle synthesis, including the use of reducing agents and the role of stabilizing agents.
+This experiment demonstrates a simple and widely used chemical reduction method for silver nanoparticle synthesis.
+It introduces basic concepts in nanoparticle synthesis, including the use of reducing agents (NaBH4) and the importance of controlled reaction conditions.

-The synthesized silver nanoparticles can be characterized using techniques such as UV-Vis spectroscopy and TEM to determine their size, shape, and properties.
-Applications of silver nanoparticles include antibacterial agents, biosensors, and photocatalytic materials.
+The synthesized silver nanoparticles can be characterized using techniques such as UV-Vis spectroscopy (to observe the surface plasmon resonance peak) and Transmission Electron Microscopy (TEM) to determine their size, shape, and properties.
+Applications of silver nanoparticles include antibacterial agents, biosensors, catalysis, and conductive inks.

 Share on: